-vSAN supports several single-site deployment types.
+vSAN supports several single-site deployment enter.

 Layer-2, Single Site, Single Rack